justinsgithub/justintylers/content/writings/bored-games.md

 I think I need something more

-So i'm retiring from these games
+So I'm retiring from these games

 ---